jph98/scripts/docker-all-the-things.md

 Step: Build Your Own Image - https://docs.docker.com/mac/step_four/
 -------------------------------------------------------------------

+See the following for command usage - https://github.com/wsargent/docker-cheat-sheet#dockerfile

 Simple as taking an existing base image and customising a bit to add fortunes: